Width Parameters for Minimum Flow Decomposition: Decomposing via flow-width

-During the decomposition of a flow, flow is subtracted from edges until they are saturated and can not be used anymore.
-We mitigate the resulting issues that we have mentioned in \Cref{sec:contributions} by introducing the flow-width of a flow network.
-We then reformulate the parity fixing approximation algorithm given by Mumey et al.~\cite{mumey2015parity} using the flow-width.
+Suppose we are decomposing a flow path by path.
+During this decomposition, flow is subtracted from edges until they are saturated and cannot be traversed by further weighted paths any more.
+We mitigate oversaturating an edge by introducing the flow-width of a flow network.
+We then reformulate a heuristic given by Mumey et al.~\cite{mumey2015parity} using the flow-width.